channable/vaultenv/README.md

-  --port PORT              Vault port, defaults to 8200 --token TOKEN            token to authenticate to Vault with --secrets-file FILENAME  config file specifying which secrets to request --no-env-inheritance     don't merge the current environment with the secret CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing -h,--help                Show this help text
+  --port PORT              Vault port, defaults to 8200 --token TOKEN            token to authenticate to Vault with --secrets-file FILENAME  config file specifying which secrets to request --no-connect-tls         don't use TLS when connecting to Vault --no-inherit-env         don't merge the current environment with the secret CMD                      command to run after fetching secrets ARGS...                  arguments to pass to CMD, defaults to nothing -h,--help                Show this help text